Track Layouts, Layered Path Decompositions, and Leveled Planarity: Leveled planarity, track layouts, and layered pathwidth

 \begin{theorem} A graph $G$ is leveled planar if and only if it has layered pathwidth~1. \end{theorem}

 \begin{proof} In one direction, suppose that $G$ has layered pathwidth 1.
-We can construct a layered drawing of $G$ from its layered path decomposition, by using the layers of the layered path decomposition as the levels of the layered drawing.
-Because the pathwidth is 1, any two vertices in the same level occur within disjoint intervals of the sequence of bags of the path decomposition of $G$, and so we can order the vertices within each level of the drawing by the ordering of their bags in the path decomposition.
-Each edge of $G$ must connect two consecutive levels of this drawing (no edge can connect two edges in the same level because then the bag containing its endpoints would intersect that level in a set of size two or more), and the edges can be ordered from left to right by the ordering of the bags containing their endpoints.
-This ordering is consistent with the ordering of the endpoints in both levels spanned by the edge, so there can be no crossings.
+We can construct a leveled drawing of $G$ from its layered path decomposition, by using the layers of the layered path decomposition as the levels of the leveled drawing.
+Because the layered pathwidth is 1, any two vertices in the same level occur within disjoint intervals of the sequence of bags of the path decomposition of $G$, and so we can order the vertices within each level of the drawing by the ordering of their bags in the path decomposition.
+Each edge of $G$ joins two vertices in consecutive levels of this drawing (no edge joins two vertices in the same level because then the bag containing its endpoints would intersect that level in a set of size two or more).
+Draw each edge straight.
+Suppose that edges $vw$ and $xy$ cross, where $v$ is to the left of $x$ in one level, and $y$ is to the left of $w$ in a consecutive level.
+Some bag $B$ contains both $v$ and $w$.
+Every bag containing $y$ is to to the left of $B$, and every bag containing $x$ is to the right of $B$.
+Thus no bag contains both $x$ and $y$.
+This contradiction shows that no two edges cross.

 In the other direction (implicit in \cite[Lemma~1]{Dujmovic-etal-Algo08}), suppose that $G$ has a leveled planar drawing.
 We must show that this information can be used to find a layered path-decomposition of $G$ with width 1.
 For the layering of this layered path-decomposition, we use the sequence of levels of the drawing of $G$; because the drawing is assumed to have no dummy vertices, this satisfies the definitional requirement of a layering, that each edge connect vertices in the same layer or in two consecutive layers.
 For the path decomposition, we use a sequence of bags with one vertex per layer, this first of which is the set of vertices that are leftmost in their layer of the drawing.
 We construct this sequence of bags using a greedy algorithm from this starting bag, at each step using \cref{lem:next-bag} to find a vertex $v$ whose neighbors all belong to the present bag or earlier bags, and forming the next bag by replacing $v$ with the next vertex to the right of $v$ in the same level.
 In this way, by construction, each vertex belongs to a consecutive subsequence of bags.
 Each edge $vw$ has both neighbors in at least one bag (the first bag in the sequence to include the second of its two endpoints), because until the second endpoint has been introduced as part of the sequence of bags, the first endpoint cannot be replaced.
 Thus, we have a path decomposition with one vertex per layer, showing that the layered pathwidth is 1. \end{proof}